Watch past educational presentations and see live events in real time

 The most severe complication of untreated FMF is the development of amyloidosis.
-Amyloid is a protein that deposits in the organs of children who have chronic inflammatory diseases that are not well controlled.
+Amyloid is a protein that deposits in the organs of patients who have chronic inflammatory diseases that are not well-controlled.
 The most common organ involved is the kidney, but amyloid can deposit in the intestines, skin, and heart.
 Eventually, amyloid causes a loss of function, especially in the kidneys.
 If this occurs, dialysis or a kidney transplant might be necessary.
-Children who are properly treated with colchicine are safe from the risk of developing this life-threatening complication, but stopping treatment even for a short while can allow amyloidosis to occur.
+Life-long treatment with colchicine has been shown to prevent development of amyloid; this complication is exceedingly rare in the United States.
 Patients with amyloidosis in the kidney will have high levels of protein in urine tests.
 Patients with FMF should have urine tests at least twice a year.

-Some children initially need psychological support to cope with a disease that means taking medications for their entire lives.
+Some children initially need psychological support to cope with a disease that requires taking medications for their entire lives.
 Frequent episodes can affect the both the child and family life, including school attendance, so involvement of teachers, social workers, tutors, and other community members may be helpful.
 Most children, however, adapt to the treatment, and when well controlled, FMF should not interfere with a normal education and productive adult life.

-Updated May 2017 by Marinka Twilt, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated May 2019 by Jonathoan Hausmann, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.